LemanRex/Fast-Food-System/README.md

 # Incomplete Fast-Food-System using class relationships in object oriented java.
+Contributions are needed.